Table of Contents

 What is SIBO?

-Small Intestinal Bacterial Overgrowth (SIBO) is characterized by an excessive amount of bacteria in the small intestine.
-Normally, the small intestine has a relatively low level of bacteria compared to the colon.
+Small Intestinal Bacterial Overgrowth (SIBO) occurs when there is an excessive amount of bacteria in the small intestine.
+Normally, the small intestine maintains a relatively low level of bacteria compared to the colon.
 When this balance is disrupted, it can lead to various digestive issues.

 Types of SIBO